Back to Career Hacks

 Anduril4%Defense Hardware

-The lesson: the type of AI company matters far more than the fact that it's an "AI company."
+The type of AI company matters far more than the fact that it's an "AI company."

-When we zoom out to entire industry categories, the patterns get even clearer:
+Zoom out to entire industry categories and the patterns get clearer.

 Industry CategoryGTM Share